Oil tumbles on supply glut; Wall Street up on G20 comments

 (Graphic: Oil and Apple November slump - tmsnrt.rs/2RvE5jC)

-Swelling inventories depressed sentiment and oil prices, despite widespread expectations that OPEC and Russia would agree on some form of production cut next week.
-OPEC and its allies are meeting in Vienna next week to discuss oil production.
+Swelling oil inventories depressed sentiment and oil prices, despite widespread expectations that OPEC and Russia would agree on some form of production cut next week.
+OPEC and its allies are meeting in Vienna next week to discuss oil output.

 Markets could have a wild December if Trump and Xi fail to de-escalate their trade rhetoric during talks at this weekend’s G20 meeting in Argentina.

-Data on Friday added to the anticipation, showing that growth in China’s vast manufacturing sector stalled this month for the first time in more than two years.
+“But as we get better news, that’s helped lift the markets,” Ripley added.
+“That’s why we’re seeing a week like this week.”

-Trump has sent mixed signals, saying, “I think we’re very close to doing something with China, but I don’t know that I want to do it,” because the money coming in from the tariffs he has imposed has been so lucrative.
+Trump pointed to positive signs in trade talks, saying on Friday, “We’re working very hard.
+If we could make a deal, that would be good.
+I think they want to.
+I think we’d like to.”

-The dollar rose as investors prepared for fallout from the talks, which are expected to increase volatility across markets.
+Still, the dollar rose as investors prepared for fallout from the talks, which are expected to increase volatility across markets.

-The dollar index, tracking it against six major currencies, rose 0.5 percent, with the euro down 0.71 percent to $1.131.
+The dollar index, tracking the greenback against six major currencies, rose 0.46 percent, with the euro down 0.66 percent to $1.1316.

-Reporting by Hilary Russ; Additional reporting by Marc Jones and Christopher Johnson in London; Amy Caren Daniel in Bengaluru; Karen Brettell in New York; Editing by Bernadette Baum and Leslie Adler
+Reporting by Hilary Russ; Additional reporting by Marc Jones and Christopher Johnson in London; Amy Caren Daniel in Bengaluru; Karen Brettell in New York; Editing by Leslie Adler and Rosalba O'Brien